Fujifilm X100V vs Nikon Z6

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100V and Nikon Z6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The X100V is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the Z6 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Z6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X100V and Z6 can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Nikon Z6 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X100V or the Nikon Z6 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.